 There are many water pitchers available on the market that come with a built-in replaceable filter that is designed to filter your water as it’s being poured out.
 Some of the benefits of water filter pitches that they are popular, inexpensive, and portable which is great if you’re looking for a water filtration system to take with you camping.
 However, they are not the most effective way to filter out your water because there are a lot of factors to consider.

-Yes, some of them can reduce the levels of certain contaminants found in your water like lead, chlorine, and even reduce unpleasant tastes or smells, but over time if the filter isn’t properly replaced, or if the pores in the filter are too big then it may not work as intended.
+Yes, some of them can reduce the levels of certain contaminants found in your water like lead and chlorine, and even reduce unpleasant tastes or smells.
+However, over time if the filter isn’t properly replaced, or if the pores in the filter are too big then it may not work as intended.

-Not to mention there are lots of other contaminants like iron, calcium, sulfur, etc. that exist in your water these filters can’t remove. you have hard water or high TDS levels this will not help either.
+Not to mention there are lots of other contaminants like iron, calcium, sulphur, etc. that exist in your water these filters can’t remove them. you have hard water or high TDS levels this will not help either.

 Faucet-Mounted Water Filters